GoogleChrome/web.dev/src/site/content/en/blog/building-a-stories-component/index.md

 layout: post
 title: Building a Stories component
 # TODO(kayce): Rename URL to match the title
-subhead: An overview of how to build an experience similar to Instagram Stories on the web.
+subhead: A foundational overview of how to build an experience similar to Instagram Stories on the web.
 authors:
   - adamargyle
-description: An overview of how to build an experience similar to Instagram Stories on the web.
+description: A foundational overview of how to build an experience similar to Instagram Stories on the web.
-date: 2020-06-19
+date: 2020-11-25
 hero: hero.jpg
 thumbnail: thumb.jpg
 codelabs: codelab-building-a-stories-component